RenderKit/ospray/README.md

 ### Slices

-One tool to highlight interesting features of volumetric data is to visualize 2D cuts (or slices) by placing planes into the volume.
+One tool to highlight notable features of volumetric data is to visualize 2D cuts (or slices) by placing planes into the volume.
 Such a slices geometry is created by calling `ospNewGeometry` with type string “`slices`”.
 The planes are defined by the coefficients $(a,b,c,d)$ of